marc-frank/BezierAirfoilDesigner/README.md

 A tool to manipulate control points of bezier curves.
 Main intended use is to generate .dat airfoil files which can be used to design subscale airplane wings.
-Exporting the airfoil as a .bez.dat, which saves the control points instead of points on the curve, makes handling them in CAD easier.
+Exporting the airfoil as a .bez.dat makes handling them in CAD easier.
+This saves the control points instead of points on the curve.
-They also create higher quality surfaces with less computation and constraints needed.
+Using them in CAD creates higher quality surfaces with less computation and constraints needed.